MicrosoftDocs/msteams-docs/msteams-platform/concepts/bots/bots-with-tabs.md

 There are two ways of achieving this scenario:

 1. If you wish to notify an entire channel your bot can asynchronously post a message to the channel.
-Note that there is currently no way for a bot to proactively create the tab conversation if it wasn't created with the tab.
+There is no way for a bot to proactively create the tab conversation if it wasn't created with the tab.

 2. If you wish to only notify the recipient or interested parties involved with the action, your bot can send a personal chat message to the user.
 You should first check to see if a personal conversation between your bot and the user exists.
 If not, you can call `CreateConversation` to initiate the personal chat.